-UNIT -1 Constitutional Organs

-Union and State Executive

-i.
-Election, Powers & Functions of President

-ii.
-Governor its Powers & Position

-Union Parliament and State Legislature

-i.
-Constitution and Function

-ii.
-Parliamentary Sovereignty

-iii.
-Parliamentary Privileges

-iv.
-Collective Responsibility of Cabinet

-v.
-Prime Minister and Council of Ministers

-Union and State Judiciary

-i.
-Constitution and Jurisdiction

-ii.
-Power of Judicial Review

-iii.
-Independence of Judiciary

-iv.
-National Judicial Appointment Commission

-UNIT-2 Distribution of Power between Union and States

-Legislative Power

-i.
-Doctrine of Territorial Nexus

-ii.
-Doctrine of Harmonious Construction

-iii.
-Doctrine of Pith and Substance

-iv.
-Doctrine of Repugnancy

-v.
-Doctrine of Colorable Legislation

-Residuary Power of Legislation
+UNIT -1 Constitutional Organs • Union and State Executive i.
+Election, Powers & Functions of President ii.
+Governor its Powers & Position • Union Parliament and State Legislature i.
+Constitution and Function ii.
+Parliamentary Sovereignty iii.
+Parliamentary Privileges iv.
+Collective Responsibility of Cabinet v.
+Prime Minister and Council of Ministers Union and State Judiciary i.
+Constitution and Jurisdiction ii.
+Power of Judicial Review iii.
+Independence of Judiciary iv.
+National Judicial Appointment Commission UNIT-2 Distribution of Power between Union and States Legislative Power i.
+Doctrine of Territorial Nexus ii.
+Doctrine of Harmonious Construction iii.
+Doctrine of Pith and Substance iv.
+Doctrine of Repugnancy v.
+Doctrine of Colorable Legislation Residuary Power of Legislation

 Administrative Powers

-ANNUM O

-UNIT-3 Liability of State, Trade and Services

-Contractual and Tortious Liability of State

-Freedom of Trade, Commence and Intercourse

-• Right to Property (Doctrine of eminent domain)

-UNIT- • Emergency Provisions: Proclamation of Emergency; Failure of 4 constitutional machinery and Financial Emergency.
+UNIT-3 Liability of State, Trade and Services Contractual and Tortious Liability of State Freedom of Trade, Commence and Intercourse Right to Property (Doctrine of eminent domain) Services under Union and States UNIT-4 Emergency Provisions: Proclamation of Emergency; Failure of constitutional machinery and Financial Emergency.
 Amendments of the Constitution: Doctrine of Basic Structure.

-- D.D.Basu, Shorter Constitution of India, 2001 Wadhwa, Nagpur - Shukla V.N., Constitution of India, Lucknow: Eastern Book Co., - B.K.Sharma, Introduction to Constitution of India, Prentice Hall. - J.N.
-Pandey ,Constitution of India.,47th ed., Central Law Agency, 2014. - P.M.
+- D.D.
+Basu, Shorter Constitution of India, 2001 Wadhwa, Nagpur - Shukla V.N., Constitution of India, Lucknow: Eastern Book Co., - B.K.
+Sharma, Introduction to Constitution of India, Prentice Hall. - J.N.
+Pandey, Constitution of India., 47th ed., Central Law Agency, 2014. - P.M.
 Bakshi.
-Constitution of India..12th ed., Universal Publication, 2013 - M.V.Pylee, Constitutional Government in India, Asia Publishing House - R.C.Agarwal, National Movement & Constitutional Development, S.Chand Publishing Company
+Constitution of India.12th ed., Universal Publication, 2013 - M.V.
+Pylee, Constitutional Government in India, Asia Publishing House - R.C.
+Agarwal, National Movement & Constitutional Development, S.Chand Publishing Company constitutional provisions related to their working Apply, CLO2 The student will be able to recognize the application of constitutional provisions regarding constitutional Machineries and will be able to practice it with case laws.
+The students will be able to differentiate between judicial part of the government and its comparison with other legislations.
+2, 3, 4 Understanding, Applying, Analyzing CLO3 The students will be able to illustrate the Freedom of trade, commerce and intercourse of the Government and also able inspect it with case laws.
+The student will be able to find out working of Executives by knowing the Doctrine of Pleasure 2, 3, 4 Understanding, Applying, Analyzing CLO4 The students will be able to explain the emergency provisions of the constitution and develop skill to justify different situations concerning impositions of Emergency powers by President and Governor.
+The students will be able to analyse the situations in which Basic Structure doctrines works.
+2, 3, 4 Understanding, Applying, Analyzing